psenger/tower-defense-rl/README.md

 1.  **Objective:** Four Alliances compete to accumulate the most "Summit Showdown Points" by capturing and holding Strongholds.
 2.  **Alliances:** Each Alliance consists of 50 individual Players.
-3.  **Game Structure:** The game is divided into a First Half (11 hours 30 minutes) and a Second Half, separated by a 30-minute Half-time break.
+3.  **Game Structure:** The game is divided into a First Half (11 hours 30 minutes) and a Second Half (11 hours 30 minutes), separated by a 30-minute Half-time break.
 Each half is a distinct phase for hero deployment for attacking purposes.

 ## II.
 Player & Hero Attributes